build-security/OPA-AspDotNetCore-Middleware/Source/SampleApplication/README.md

   }
 }
 ```
-Now, If everything works well your service recieve the following result :
+Now, If everything works well your service recieve the following result:

 ```
 {